Schema Markup Example

 How 42nd Street Builds Marketing Systems That Pay You Back Fast

-At 42nd Street, we build SEO, AI Search Visibility, and outbound systems for home services companies and category-leading SMBs across Tennessee and Florida.
-Every campaign we ship is engineered against payback period — not vanity ROAS.
+At 42nd Street, we build SEO, AI Search Visibility, and outbound systems for home services companies and category-leading SMBs across East Tennessee, with Knoxville as our home market and Maryville and Blount County right beside it.
+Every campaign we ship is engineered against payback period, not vanity ROAS.
 We build the offer, sharpen the brand position, run the traffic, and load the whole machine into Clay, Smartlead, and GoHighLevel so your cash recovery accelerates month over month.
+Our Knoxville brand and design work is part of how we compress that payback before the first click.

 If your marketing is producing leads but not velocity, the bottleneck is not your ad spend.
 It is the math underneath it.
 Book a 20-minute payback audit and we will pressure-test your unit economics live on the call.